-Unmeasured Words is the creative and business partnership of Dawn Burns and Becky Miller, writers, editors, and all-around creatives whose complementary visions and styles work to benefit our clients.
+Unmeasured Words is the creative and business partnership of Dawn Burns and Bex Miller – writers, editors, and creatives whose complementary visions and styles work to benefit our clients.

 Dawn (aka, “The Dreamer”) holds an MFA in fiction from the University of Notre Dame.
-A master at letting her mind wander and bringing story and purpose out of chaos, Dawn enjoys the distinct challenges and possibilities presented by all types of writing, whether that be a fictional story about a repressed Midwestern housewife named Evangelina, a freelance article about a restoration ecology program, or a college nursing program’s accreditation report.
+A master at letting her mind wander and bringing story and purpose out of chaos, Dawn enjoys the distinct challenges and possibilities presented by all types of writing, whether that be a book of fiction about a repressed Midwestern housewife named Evangelina, a freelance article about a restoration ecology program, or a college nursing program’s accreditation report.

 Dawn is fascinated by what people find beautiful in their worlds, and to this end she began The 42 Beautiful Things Project through which she received and shared over 80 “Beautiful Things” on Facebook and Instagram, and in live performances, invited talks, and exhibitions.

-Becky, (aka, “The Designer”) holds an MFA in poetry from Chatham University.
-A master at concision, Becky enjoys using the fewest possible words to pack the greatest punch, and does so with elegance.
-Becky gets stuff done!
+Bex (aka, “The Designer”) holds an MFA in poetry from Chatham University.
+A master at concision, Bex enjoys using the fewest possible words to pack the greatest punch, and does so with elegance.
+Bex gets stuff done!

-Becky is a natural communicator in writing and with people.
-Not only has Becky taught college writing courses, she has also written and edited for a large scale business publication, edited course curriculum and entries for a literary journal, and has worked on grant and licensure writing for a nonprofit.
+Bex is a natural communicator in writing and with people.
+Not only has Bex taught college writing courses, she has also written and edited for a large scale business publication, edited course curriculum and entries for a literary journal, and has worked on grant and licensure writing for a nonprofit.